Eranachandran/Zabbix-Server-Installation/README.md

-# Zabbix-Server-Installation
+#

-Bash Script to Install zabbix server and zabbix agent
+This repository contains Bash Script to Install and configure zabbix server and zabbix agent

-# Configuring Settings for the Zabbix Web Interface
+# Zabbix Server configuration and Configuring Settings for the Zabbix Web Interface

 After running zabbix_server_install.sh, the zabbix server will be installed.
 After the zabbix web interface configuration should be configured manually.

+# Zabbix agent installation

+After configuring zabbix server web interface run zabbix_agent_install.sh script to configure zabbix-agent

 For Reference https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-zabbix-to-securely-monitor-remote-servers-on-ubuntu-16-04